Hotmoka/hotmoka/README.md

 static constraint does not hold only by trying to install a jar in a node.
 Instead, it is desirable to verify all constraints off-line, fix all violations (if any) and only then install the jar in the node.
-This is possible by using a utility that performs the same identical jar verification that would be executed when a jar is installed in a Hotmoka node.
+This is possible by using the command-line interface of Hotmoka.
+Namely, it provides a command that performs the same identical jar verification that would be executed when a jar is installed in a Hotmoka node.